David Perlstein, MD, MBA, FAAP

 Therapy of secondary bedwetting is directed at the primary problem causing the symptom of wetting the bed.
 As expected, cure rates vary depending on the cause of the loss of control.

-What is the outlook (prognosis) for children with bedwetting?
+What is the prognosis for children with bedwetting?

 In the medical world of today, both primary and secondary bedwetting can be a manageable condition.
 Treatment programs can successfully eliminate both parental and patient anxiety, frustration, and embarrassment.

 Brooks, L.J., and H.I.
 Topol.
 "Enuresis in Children with Sleep Apnea."
 Journal of Pediatrics 142.5 May 2003: 515-518.